 Why do people suffer from insomnia?

 Sleep disturbance is described in the International Classification of Diseases as falling asleep or sleep disturbances that do not bring recovery and rest.
-According to statistics, from 30 to 45% of the adult population in the world suffer from some form of insomnia.
+According to statistics, 30 to 45% of the adult population in the world suffers from some form of insomnia.

 It is also known that at different ages there is a different need for sleep.
 For example, children and adolescents need to sleep at least 10 hours a day, after 25 years, an average of about seven to eight hours is enough, and after 45, people sleep on average no more than 6.5 hours.
 Old people sleep the least – up to 6 hours in total.